Index estimates for harmonic Gauss maps: Introduction

 It turns out that a Ruh-Vilms type theorem applies in this scenario.
 More precisely, $\Sigma\subset \mathbb G^3$ has constant mean curvature if and only if $\mathcal N$ is a harmonic map, and thus, $Ind_{\mathcal E}(\mathcal N)$ is well defined.
 This result was established by Masal'tsev in \cite{Masaltsev} for the case of surfaces in the 3-sphere and by Espírito Santo et al. in \cite{EFFR} for hypersurfaces immersed in Lie groups equipped with a bi-invariant metric.

 Our main theorem below establishes a generalization of Palmer's theorem to this setting.
 It reads as follows.

-\begin{theorem} Let $\Sigma$ be a closed constant mean curvature $H$ surface immersed in a three dimensional Lie group $\mathbb G^3$ endowed with a bi-invariante metric.
-If $\mathbb G^3$ is an Abelian Lie group, assume futher that $H\neq 0$.
+\begin{theorem} Let $\Sigma$ be a closed, orientable constant mean curvature $H$ surface immersed in a three-dimensional Lie group $\mathbb G^3$ endowed with a bi-invariant metric.
+If $\mathbb G^3$ is an Abelian Lie group, assume further that $H\neq 0$.
 Then,

 \end{theorem}